 About three weeks after closing, Houston flooded.
 Thanks to this storm, a lot of flaws were revealed about the house.
 Without getting into too much detail, a few days after it stormed, the mold appeared in the bathroom where the smell was originally detected.

-I broke down so many times.
+I cried, I was so tired and I broke down so many times.
 There was so much happening at the same time.

 Thankfully, I have a supportive husband who took over this issue.
 He also